tinglesoftware/dependabot-azure-devops/README.md

 4. Hosted on Kubernetes is easier, but using build agents, would be an option to explore albeit limited.
 5. Extra credentials for things like private registries, feeds and package repositories.

 Currently, we have an implementation that works internally but is still a work in progress.
-If you would like to join the private test send a request via support@tingle.software with the subject `Dependabot for Azure DevOps Hosted (Private Test)`.
+If you would like to join the private test send a request via support@tingle.software.
-In the body include:

-1. Details of your organization (name should be enough),
-2. Number of projects to target,
-3. Number or repositories to target,
-4. Number of updates in one configuration file (approximate is enough)
-5. Average size of a repository

 ### Issues &amp; Comments